 The two main supplies you’ll need are an ostomy bag, also called a pouch, and a skin barrier.
 Your cancer care team will help you decide which pouch and barrier system will be optimal for you.
 The two main types of ostomy pouches are:

-· Closed Pouch: This bag doesn’t have an opening at the bottom.
-It is typically used for solid stool.
+- Closed Pouch: This bag doesn’t have an opening at the bottom.
+It is typically used for solid stools.
 You’ll remove it and throw it away after each use.

-There are 2 types of skin barrier systems ( also called flange) , which seal the pouch to the skin around the stoma.
+There are two types of skin barrier systems ( also called flange) , which seal the pouch to the skin around the stoma.

 It is necessary to keep the skin around your stoma (called peristomal skin) clean.

 The stoma area needs to be gently cleaned whenever you change your pouch.
-It is important to realize that the stoma skin is very delicate and does not have nerve endings, so if you rub too hard or irritate the skin area it may not be possible for you to tell.
+It is important to realize that the stoma skin is very delicate and does not have nerve endings, so if you rub too hard or irritate the skin area, it may not be possible for you to tell.
 Stomas also have a lot of blood vessels in them, so it is common to bleed a little when you clean the area and change the pouch.
 If the bleeding doesn’t stop, contact your stoma care team immediately.
-Soap is usually not needed and you can gently remove the adhesive with warm water.
-Use a soft cloth or soft paper towel or special wipes formulated for stomas.
-Avoid regular baby wipes, alcohol-based cleansers, or other harsh chemicals and oil-based or perfumed/moisturizing soaps which can make it hard to stick the pouch to your skin.
+Soap is usually not needed, and you can gently remove the adhesive with warm water.
+Use a soft cloth, a soft paper towel, or special wipes formulated for stomas.
+Avoid regular baby wipes, alcohol-based cleansers, or other harsh chemicals and oil-based, perfumed, or moisturizing soaps, which can make it hard to stick the pouch to your skin.

 After you clean the area, gently pat it dry.
 Make sure it is completely dry before you reattach the skin barrier.
 No special clothes are needed for everyday wear.
 Most ostomy pouches are fairly flat and hard to see under most clothing.
 The pressure of elastic undergarments won’t harm the stoma or prevent bowel function.

-· Contact with stool due to ill-fitting stoma bag
+- Contact with stool due to an ill-fitting stoma bag